Administration Basic Sciences Clinical Sciences Centers of Excellence

 Bio

-My broad research interests concern the immunobiology of infections by viruses and other intracellular parasites, mucosal immune regulation, and immune regulation of allergic responses.
-The ultimate aim is to develop improved vaccines against a variety of currently intractable diseases (eg. HIV/AIDS, TB, asthma) that have presented major difficulties for conventional approaches to vaccination.
+Dr Ramsay’s broad research interests concern the immunobiology of infections by viruses and other intracellular parasites.
+The aim is to develop improved vaccines against a variety of currently intractable diseases (eg. HIV/AIDS, TB), that continue to present major difficulties for conventional approaches to vaccination.
+He co-developed the "prime-boost" vaccination strategy that generates sustained, high-level immune responses against vaccine antigens.
+The outstanding potential of prime-boost vaccination has encouraged his group to establish projects to develop effective vaccines against a variety of infectious and non-infectious diseases.

 Research Interests